Blythe Bridge High School & Sixth Form

 Relevant Children in Care means children who are in the care of a Local Authority in accordance with section 22 of the Children Act 1989(b) and who (a) are looked after at the time an application is made and (b) in relation to whom the Local Authority has confirmed that the children will still be looked after at the time when the child will be admitted to the School (Admissions Criteria 1)

-In accordance with legislation, children who have a Education, Health Care Plan EHCP (formally Statement of Educational Needs) that names a particular school as being the most appropriate to meet the child’s needs will be admitted to that establishment.
+In accordance with legislation, children who have an Education, Health Care Plan EHCP (formally Statement of Educational Needs) that names a particular school as being the most appropriate to meet the child’s needs will be admitted to that establishment.
 This may reduce the amount of places available to other applicants.

 It is the applicant’s responsibility to provide any supportive information required in order for the application to be assessed against the published admissions criteria.
 The Local Authority will not seek to obtain this information on behalf of the applicant.
 School admissions use a Geographical Information System (GIS) to calculate home to school distances in miles.
 The measurement is calculated using Ordnance Survey (OS) data from an applicant’s home address to the main front gate of the school.